jph98/gosu-scrolling-background/README.md

 # gosu-scrolling-background

-Example of scrolling a background vertically and horizontally with Lib Gosu
+Example of scrolling a background vertically and horizontally with Lib Gosu.